 I am married and have children at Edgworth School.
 I have worked in regeneration projects in inner city communities, working for local authorities and a housing association across the North West.
 We moved to the village in 2011 after being overseas in Australia.

-I work for the Christian charity Urban Outreach Bolton as their Strategic Development Manager.
 I am keen that the school maintains and develops its wider community links and has a broader social understanding of other communities.

 Rev Ian Smart